FAQ's -- Frequently Asked Questions

 Are there scholarships available through the MESA Program?

-MESA scholarships are available to MESA students that are transferring and plan to major in computer science, engineering or mathematics.
-In order to qualify for the scholarship, students must be transferring to a campus with a MESA Engineer program.
+MESA scholarships are available to MESA students that are transferring and plan to major in science, computer science, engineering or mathematics.

-However, there are many scholarships and internships available to Santa Ana College Students.
+There are also many scholarships and internships available to Santa Ana College Students.
 The MESA Program has an Internship and Scholarship database for math, science, and engineering that are available for students to look through.

-What is the difference between MAES/SHPE Club and the MESA program?
+What is the difference between a Santa Ana College Club and the MESA program?